-12. How will the school prepare my child to join the school?
+12. How will the school prepare my child to:

+i) Join the school?

 The SENCOs and Early Years Team liaise closely with other settings and outside agencies with regard to the transition of SEN children into Abbey Ark and from Early Years settings into school.
-The SENCOs liaise with closely other settings where a pupil is admitted to Abbey Academies Trust at any point throughout their primary years.
+The SENCOs liaise closely with other settings where a pupil is admitted to Abbey Academies Trust at any point throughout their primary years.